cloudboy-jh/churn2.0/README.md

 - Tokens used and saved
 - Estimated cost and savings
 - Project type and framework detected
-- All suggestions with severity levels
+- All findings with severity levels

 ### `churn pass`